Z11mm/deploy-three-tier-app-gke/README.md

 * Pulls the Docker image from DockerHub.
 * Replaces the `:latest` tag version within the deployment file with the updated build id.
 * Deploys the application to Google Kubernetes Engine(GKE) using the Jenkins GKE plugin.
+* Sends Slack notifications when build starts and if build is successful or build fails.